es

 La Vall d'Alcalà

-It begins the previous Saturday, when the Festeros de San Antonio carry out the plantation of one pine.
+It begins the previous Saturday, when the Festeros de San Antonio carry out the symbolic planting of the pine tree.

 San Antonio La Vall d'Alcalà